 This article looks at companies – how to set one up, and the pros and cons of a company structure.
 When commencing a business venture, it is necessary to consider the most appropriate type of business structure for your company.
 Different business structures have different advantages and disadvantages.

 Key Features of Companies

-A company is a separate legal entity capable of holding assets in its own name and liable for its own obligations.
+A company is a separate legal entity that is liable for its own obligations and capable of holding assets in its own name.
 A company is owned by shareholders.
 The liability of shareholders is usually limited to the amount of their shareholding guarantee.
 This means that shareholders can limit their personal liability and are not generally liable for the debts of the company.

 Directors manage the day to day business affairs of the company.
-There are a number of duties and obligations for company directors including an obligation that a director must act in the best interests of the company.
+There are a number of duties and obligations directors must be aware of, such as the obligation that they act in the best interests of the company.

 In Australia, the most common forms of companies are: